Newborn screening

 Newborn hearing screening programme (NHSP)

-The aim of the programme is to identify babies born with a permanent childhood hearing impairment (PCHI) at an early stage, to allow timely intervention and improved outcomes.
-Approximately 1 to 2 babies in every 1,000 are born with a permanent hearing loss in one or both ears.
+This screenings aims to identify babies born with a permanent hearing loss in one or both ears.
 This screening test is recommended for your baby, even if there is no history of hearing loss in your family.
-Finding hearing loss (in one or both ears) early is important for your baby’s development.

 An AABR is only required in certain circumstances, for example, if a baby does not have a clear response in one or both ears with AOAE testing, or has been admitted to a neonatal intensive care or special baby care unit.
 The AABR is a different type of test that measures electrical brain activity (rather than measuring acoustic energy within the inner ear).
 This screening test involves placing small sensors on a baby’s head, shoulder and nape of the neck.
 Soft headphones are placed over baby’s ears and a series of clicking sounds are played.
 A computer measures how the baby’s ears respond to these sounds.